KathrynPanger/Mongodb-Demo/readme.md

 <b>Just the Code</b>
 (mongod_insert.py)

-- The code from mongodb_insert in a python file, in case you're not into notebooks.
+- Code from mongodb_insert in a python file, in case you're not into notebooks.

 ## Steps:
 1. View mongodb_explained and set up MongoDB on your computer.